ethereum/remix-plugin/packages/engine/core/doc/api/manager.md

 ```

 ### activatePlugin
-Check if caller can activate plugin and activate it if authorized.
+Check if caller can activate a plugin and activate it if authorized.

 _This method call `canActivate` under the hood._